Melaka Sentral

 Melaka Sentral (Note: Bus station uses the Malay language spelling of the state's name, as opposed to the more traditional English language spelling of its name, "Malacca") is the largest public transportation terminal in Malacca, Malaysia.
-It occupies 46.6 hectares of land and located between Lebuh AMJ (Jalan Tun Abdul Razak) and Jalan Panglima Awang and was opened on 14 May 2004.
+It occupies 46.6 hectares of land and located between AMJ Highway (Jalan Tun Abdul Razak) and Jalan Panglima Awang and was opened on 14 May 2004.
 The construction of the bus terminal costed RM610,000 and begun in February 2003 and completed in the following year.
 It was constructed with high roofs which allows sunlight to reach the inside of the terminal building and based on the design of Kuala Lumpur International Airport (KLIA).
 The bus terminal is linked to Lotus's Peringgit and Seri Cempaka retail area by an octobus linkbridge.

 History

 In January 2024, the upgrade of link bridge was planned out.